DPenner/SYSC-Project/README.txt

 KNOWN ISSUES:
 - MapView does not currently consider offsets: if 0 is not the minimum value for x and y, it is not taken into consideration.
-- Monster does not die when character attacks and dies with the same attack and health
 - MapView scrolling?
 We currently do not have a level large enough to test its scrolling capabilities.

 CHANGES:
+- 3D GUI has been implemented with mouse control
 - 2D GUI has been implemented
 - Bug fix: an exception is no longer thrown upon a request to check for a non-existing direction, false is returned instead.
 - Implemented monster move.
 Note: not tested yet and will implement in next milestone.
 If a player